 4. Use Visuals To Enhance Your Linkbait

-Visual appeal is crucial for making your linkbait successful.
+Visual appeal is crucial for making your linkbait and link-building strategies successful.
 A visually appealing link bait will engage the reader, making it easier for them to consume and remember the content.
 This, in turn, increases the likelihood that they will link to it.

 For instance, the article “The Most Popular Beer in Every Country” by VinePair, which used a map instead of a listicle, received over 533 backlinks from 179 websites.